bashtools/mokctl/docs/testfix.md

 2. The incorrect Flannel version was installed.

-#### All working at last!
+### All working at last!

 Running busybox worked first time.
-My system is OK.
-The following screenshot says it all:
+My system is OK..ish.
+The following screenshot says alot:

 ![](images/firsttimeworkingok.png)